 AI Chess Coach takes a different approach: it coaches you while you play, not after.
 Instead of telling you what was wrong, it helps you build better mental models in real-time—asking Socratic questions, visualizing critical squares, and helping you think through positions as they happen.
-You learn resilience by working through tough spots with guidance.
-You develop planning skills by articulating your thinking out loud.
-And most importantly, you build pattern recognition that transfers to future games.

 The Problem with Post-Game Analysis